YouvenZ/AugScholar/content/privacy-policy.md

 url: "/privacy-policy/"
 ---
 ## Introduction
-Welcome to **YourWebsite**.
+Welcome to **AugmentedScholars**.
 We value your privacy and are committed to protecting your personal data.

 ## Information We Collect
 - **Personal Information:** Name, email, contact details when you submit forms.